RapidSoftwareSolutions/Marketplace-Clarifai-Package/README.md

 | id             | String     | The model's id

 ## ClarifaiV2.getModelTrainingInputsByVersion
-You can list all the inputs that were used to train the model.
+You can also list all the inputs that were used to train a specific model version.

 | Field          | Type       | Description
 |----------------|------------|----------